AdamSya/pyflatsearch/README.md

 # pyflatsearch
-A data mining and visualisation tool for obtaining current information on property prices in different wards of London The script uses package <code>rightmove_webscraper</code> to mine the data from www.rightmove.co.uk and <code>geopandas</code> and <code>matplotlib</code> packages to plot the data on a map.
+A data mining and visualisation tool for obtaining current information on property prices in different wards of London.
+The script uses package <code>rightmove_webscraper</code> to mine the data from www.rightmove.co.uk and <code>geopandas</code> and <code>matplotlib</code> packages to plot the data on a map.

 ## Installation